The 13 Best Places to Celebrate St. Patrick’s Day in Iowa! By

 For over 35 years the Gaelic Gallop St. Patrick’s Day Race, presented by Total Fitness, has been providing a healthy way to celebrate St. Patty’s Day throughout the streets of Dyersville.
 Featuring either an 8K or two-mile race to compete in, this family-friendly event draws quite the crowd, which is the perfect way to work off some of that corn beef and cabbage you might be inclined to eat come St. Patrick’s Day.

-If green beer is more your flavor come St. Patrick’s Day, than no party outdoes the annual block party in Downtown Des Moines hosted by Mickey’s Irish Pub.
-This pub does it right, and blocks off more than one square block of Court Avenue in Des Moines to host this exuberant St. Patty’s Day festival.
-Featuring live music, plenty of good cheer and enough people to fill the streets of downtown Des Moines, if you are looking for a good spot to celebrate St. Patrick’s Day this year, look no further than Mickey’s Irish Pub’s Annual Block Party in Des Moines.
+If green beer is more your flavor come St. Patrick’s Day, then no party outdoes the celebration at Mickey’s Irish Pub.
+This pub does it right by hosting this exuberant St. Paddy’s Day festival.
+Featuring live music, plenty of good cheer and enough people to fill the streets of downtown Des Moines, if you are looking for a good spot to celebrate St. Patrick’s Day this year, look no further than Mickey’s Irish Pub & Grub.

 The St. Patrick’s Day Parade Society of Cedar Rapids is more than just a mouthful, it’s a non-profit, volunteer-run organization that puts on one of the best St. Patrick’s Day parades in the state.
 With attendance well into the tens of thousands, be sure to line up on the streets of Cedar Rapids early for this festive event, and don’t forget to cast your vote for this year’s Irish Colleen, the Irish equivalent of homecoming queen, chosen each year from a large pool or Irish-descendant candidates.